cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   svn checkout https://file.sec-tud.de/svn/CrypTool/trunk
        --username anonymous --password anonymous

-To get an impression of the size of the project here is a statistics created in October 2009 using the files for the English, German and Polish version.
+To get an impression of the size of the CT1 project here is a statistics created in November 2009 using the files for the English, German and Polish version.

-    FILE SUMMARY
+    FILE SUMMARY (number of files according to file extension)
     ------------
-              5 .rc files
+              4 .rc files
-             38 .c files
+             36 .c files
-            321 .cpp files
+            313 .cpp files
-            379 .h files
+            368 .h files
              36 .java files
-             11 .pl files
+             12 .pl files
-           1625 .html files
+           1630 .html files
-             18 .txt files
+             47 .txt files
              39 .tex files
+              4 .sage files
-           2472 TOTAL
+           2489 TOTAL

     LINES OF CODE (LoC) SUMMARY
     ---------------------------
-         35,388 MFC resource code (rc)
+         35,452 MFC resource code (rc)
-        236,332 C/C++ source code (c cpp h)
+        236,537 C/C++ source code (c cpp h)
           9,781 Java source code (java)
-          1,720 Perl code (pl)
+          1,888 Perl code (pl)
-         90,500 HTML code (html hpp)
+         90,753 HTML code (html hpp)
-          4,118 Text files (txt)
+         10,078 Text files (txt)
-         32,762 LaTeX code (tex)
+         33,539 LaTeX code (tex)
+            825 Sage code (sage)
-        410,601 TOTAL
+        418,853 TOTAL

-    TOTAL: 410,601 lines of code (plus of 7.4 % from 382,244 with v1.4.21)
+    TOTAL: 418,853 lines of code (plus of 9.6 % from 382,244 with v1.4.21)
     - Here only code written within the CrypTool project or explicitly dedicated to the CrypTool project is counted.
 Any sources used within the CrypTool project coming from other open source projects like OpenSSL, NTL, Scintilla, ... are not counted here.
       Also any automatically created files are not counted.

    Snapshot about the number of files and the number of lines of code